FBnil/monitoring_snippets/forFluentBit/zombie/README.md

 ### Maintenance mode

 Where all monitoring is de-configured until we go out of maintenance.
-When we detect a maintenance file, we swap the configuration file with an empty one, then trigger a hot restart of Fluent-Bit, which re-reads the configuration file (and wipes the global memory when doing so)
+When we detect a maintenance file, we swap the configuration file with an empty one, then trigger a hot restart of Fluent-Bit, which re-reads the configuration file (and wipes the global memory when doing so).
+It uses [hot_reload](https://docs.fluentbit.io/manual/administration/hot-reload).
+Please understand the security implications of a potential Denial Of Service when enabling hot_reload.

 ## Usage